tensorflow/tfjs-core/README.md

 # TensorFlow.js Core API

-> Building on the momentum of deeplearn.js, we have joined the TensorFlow family and we are starting a new ecosystem of libraries and tools for Machine Learning in Javascript, called [TensorFlow.js](https://js.tensorflow.org).
+> NOTE: Building on the momentum of deeplearn.js, we have joined the TensorFlow family and we are starting a new ecosystem of libraries and tools for Machine Learning in Javascript, called [TensorFlow.js](https://js.tensorflow.org).
 This repo moved from `PAIR-code/deeplearnjs` to `tensorflow/tfjs-core`.